Kansas City Truck Accident Attorneys

 Holding Negligent Parties Accountable

-Truck drivers are often pressured to meet unrealistic deadlines and drive for unhealthy amounts of time.
-This can lead them to speed, bypass safety inspections, and forego proper rest breaks.
-Our team can launch a full investigation into the company employing the driver to determine whether they may be held liable for their employee’s actions.
-Or, if the trucker is an independent contractor, we can look at whether it is appropriate to sue them personally for choosing to break the rules.
+Our truck accident lawyers in Kansas City, MO can launch a full investigation into the company employing the driver to determine if they can be held liable for their employee’s actions.
+Or, if the trucker is an independent contractor, we can look at whether it is appropriate to sue them personally for breaking the rules.

 The 14-Hour Driving Window